Northumberland Hall

 This includes £181,000 for the initial works to Northumberland Hall and elsewhere in the town, a further £90,000 to develop detailed designs for the new Alnwick Transport Hub on the bus station site.
 Subject to other funding bid approvals this project could also get underway in early 2026 with other potential projects to improve the town being developed in the longer term.

+It all comes on the back of a new 'Town Investment Plan' which has been approved by the Borderlands Partnership following development locally by the Place Partnership Group involving public, private and community stakeholders in the town.
 The Borderlands Inclusive Growth Deal is a ten-year programme of investment, signed in 2021 and supported by the UK and Scottish Governments, to deliver sustainable and inclusive economic benefits across the South of Scotland and North of England.
 It is also delivering projects and programmes to support digital infrastructure, green growth, business infrastructure and skills, increased tourism and natural capital.

-How you can help:
+How you can Help:

 If you would like to be part of this exciting project, please see our Volunteer page for more details.